Show Navigation

 • The Author.count() > 0 check makes the seed idempotent during development - subsequent restarts do not create duplicate rows.

-The @Transactional annotation on the init closure means the four save(failOnError: true) calls all commit together or all roll back.
-Without it, a failure on book 3 would leave books 1 and 2 in the database in a half-loaded state.
+The Author.withTransaction { } wrapper means the four save(failOnError: true) calls all commit together or all roll back.
+Without it, a failure on book 3 would leave books 1 and 2 in the database in a half-loaded state - and a bare save() in BootStrap outside any transaction may not flush at all.

 4 URL Mappings and v1 Versioning